Want to read literature and philosophy

 Book Oblivion is a global online community of readers who are passionate about literature and philosophy.
 We trace the way ideas connect to each other and over time through reading literature, philosophy, art, and rhetorics.
 Many of us are academics gone rogue.
 We are here to nerd out over books and ideas, ask questions, and grow intellectually.

 Participants enroll from all over the world, including the United States, Spain, Australia, Hong Kong, India, Canada, United Kingdom, Mexico, and more.
 Most participants are college graduates, but this is not a requirement.
-Several participants are retired, some are working professionals, others are graduate students, or some are stay at home parents.
-The only requirement is a humble, intellectual curiosity and a desire to connect with others over books.
+Several participants are retired, some are working professionals, others are graduate students, and some are stay at home parents.
+The only requirement is a humble, intellectual curiosity and a desire to connect with others through conversation about ideas found in books.

 Jessica launched Book Oblivion with a desire to rescue books from oblivion and return them to the center of culture and conversation.
 We work really hard to create space and time for these conversations to take place and are often one of the only intellectual outlets for our participants.
+We all crave deeper connections to what we read and we have found that through discussing it with other curious readers.
 One of the greatest gifts of this community is given when participants move geographic locations.
 Despite relocating every aspect of their lives, they maintain the community connection with participants in Book Oblivion.

 Conversations take place in English, but we have participants reading in languages from all over the world.
 Discussions on translation choices make things really interesting.